 Spending money on security services you may never need can seem like a needless expense for a struggling small business, but it’s worth the price.
 Companies that use old systems with unpatched weaknesses might as well paint a giant target over their front door.
 You need to upgrade your system regularly, invest in round-the-clock monitoring systems, and know how to deal with a threat should one arise.

 Infiltration techniques, such as phishing scams and unsecure links, have become very sophisticated in recent years, and are often hard to differentiate from legitimate emails and phone calls.
 Training every member of staff in online security protocol may seem like an overly cautious waste of time and money, but it could save you from enormous losses in the future.
 Train and regularly retrain both in-house and remote employees to think before they click, guard against stolen devices, and what actions to take the second an attack takes place.

 Trying to manage everything on your own

 If IT is a mystery to you, and all this talk of malware, hackers and cyber security has you both baffled and terrified, that’s okay.
 It’s best to admit where your limitations lie.
 Many business owners try to tackle all network security issues themselves, often with disastrous results.
 If all you can do is download an antivirus software, it’s time to consider external IT support.
-There are many reputable companies like Syntax IT Support London who specialize in providing remote online support and security for businesses, using their specialized knowledge and resources to help you form an effective security plan.
+There are many reputable companies who specialize in providing remote online support and security for businesses, using their specialized knowledge and resources to help you form an effective security plan.
 This allows you to put cyber security to the back of your mind, so you can get back to business.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 The commission help keep the rest of my content free, so thank you!